AdobeDocs/app-builder/guides/security_overview.md

 This SDK library also uses the [State SDK Library](https://github.com/adobe/aio-lib-state) behind the scenes in order to persist the token in Project Firefly's cloud storage on behalf of the developer between two invocations of the Runtime action.

-### Securing the Access to Project Firefly SPAs
+### Securing Access to Project Firefly SPAs

-These SPAs are business-to-employees custom applications that deploy into the [Experience Cloud Shell](https://experience.adobe.com) for the end-users of an Enterprise organization.
+These SPAs are business-to-employees custom applications that deploy into the [Experience Cloud Shell](https://experience.adobe.com) for end-users of an Enterprise organization.

 ![SPA Access Sequence Diagram](../images/security-spa-access-sequence-diagram.png)

 The SPA front-end interacts with Runtime web actions on specific events triggered at UI level.
 In this scenario, the Experience Cloud Shell exposes a [client-side API](../reference_documentation/exc_app/overview.md), which can be used by the SPA to obtain the OAUth token generated for the logged-in Enterprise user.
-This token will be used by the back-end Runtime actions to call the [Adobe Product APIs](https://www.adobe.io/apis.html), which need to be integrated in this application.
+This token will be used by back-end Runtime actions to call [Adobe Product APIs](https://www.adobe.io/apis.html), which need to be integrated in this application.

 SPAs bootstrapped from the [CLI](https://github.com/adobe/aio-cli) with `aio app init` automatically include a [React-Spectrum](https://react-spectrum.adobe.com/) based front-end that integrates with the Experience Cloud Shell [client-side API](../reference_documentation/exc_app/overview.md) and sends the user OAuth token from the client to the invoked Runtime actions.